inphobia/inphobia.github.io/content/_index.md

   * hotplugging sata drives on sas controllers and the tiny risk on overvoltage
 * and some words about
   * sata support in netapp shelves (or any shelf for that matter)
+    * ds244c: 2 ioms and disk led will not light up, 1 iom disk led will light up
+    * neither option find the disk
+    * perhaps multipath issue, sata has no multipath and seems always active on shelf
   * ses communication
   * out of band connector cable
   * stp (sata tunneling protocol)